rtk-rs/gnss-rtk/README.md

 * you don't have to sample L1 and can navigate with modern signals
 * it supports navigation without phase range
-* a special CPP method for dual frequency pseudo range (no phase range) which is pretty much a slow converging PPP method
+* a special CPP method for dual frequency pseudo range (no phase range) which behaves like a slow converging PPP method
-* it can operate without apriori knowledge and is a true surveying tool
+* is a true surveying tool because it can operate without apriori knowledge
-* it can fulfill the challenging task of RTK / Geodetic reference station calibration
+* it can fulfill the challenging task of RTK / Geodetic reference station calibration by deploying a complete PPP survey

+Other cool features:
+  * works in all supported timescales
+  * can navigate using a conic azimuth mask (min and max azimuth angle).
+  In this case, we only select vehicles from that very region of the compass.
+  * could potentially apply to other Planets, if we make some function more generic and propose better atmosphere interfaces.

+GNSS-RTK does not care about SV or signal modulations.
+It cares about physics, distances, frequencies and environmental phenomena.
+This means you operate it from whatever data source you have at your disposal, as long as you can provide the required inputs.

 Applications
 ============